If you can, you've come to the right place.

 Music hire is charged on a cost recovery basis for each concert.
 You will also need to buy uniform.

 If you are in full time education or are under 26, you are eligible for our Choral Scholarship, whereby you pay no membership fees.
 You just have to pay for music hire and your uniform.

 Yes, students can join for free.
-If you are in full time education or are under 26, you are eligible for our Choral Scholarship, whereby you pay no membership fees and the choir covers your music hire.
+If you are in full time education or are under 26, you are eligible for our Choral Scholarship, whereby you pay no membership fees.
+You just have to pay for music hire and your uniform.

 Yes, we do.
 If you are in full time education or are under 26, you are eligible for our Choral Scholarship, whereby you pay no membership fees.
 You just have to pay for music hire and your uniform.